F5Networks/f5-ci-docs/docs/openshift/kctlr-openshift-annotation.rst

 You can use this procedure to modify the **HOST** IP address of a cluster member using annotations.

 #.
-Ensure the IP address exists on one of the cluster member interfaces.
+Ensure the new IP address exists on one of the cluster member interfaces.

    .. code-block:: console
       :emphasize-lines: 3